servicebyoop/OP-MIRROR/README.md

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
-Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)

 # Features: